1998 Belgian Grand Prix: Background

 Heading into the 13th round of the season, Mika Häkkinen led the championship with 77 points.
 Michael Schumacher was in second place, seven points behind.
 Häkkinen's teammate David Coulthard was in third position on 48 points, making these three the only drivers who could mathematically win the title.
 With a maximum of 40 points available for the remaining four races, Eddie Irvine in fourth place could not catch Häkkinen's score, as he was 45 points behind.
 In the constructors championship, McLaren led on 125 points, ahead of Ferrari on 102.
 Benetton were in third position with 32 points, which meant they could not catch McLaren or Ferrari with a maximum of 64 points available from the remaining races.
 Williams in fourth position were two points behind Benetton and Jordan were a further four points behind in fifth.

 All the teams, with the exception of Tyrrell, had carried out testing in the time since the previous race in Hungary.
-McLaren opted to run at both Monza in Italy and Silverstone in the UK.
-Also present at Silverstone were the Williams, Arrows and Stewart teams, with Williams test driver Juan-Pablo Montoya setting the fastest time of those present at the circuit.
-Ferrari opted to run at both Monza and their own Fiorano test circuit in Maranello, Italy.
-Jordan were also present at Monza, although it was David Coulthard for McLaren who set the fastest time at this circuit.
-Sauber and Minardi opted to join Ferrari at Fiorano, whilst the Benetton and Prost teams travelled to Magny-Cours, France and Barcelona, Spain respectively to conduct private testing.
+McLaren opted to run at both Monza in Italy and Silverstone in the United Kingdom.
+Also present at Silverstone were the Williams, Arrows, and Stewart teams, with Williams test driver Juan Pablo Montoya setting the fastest time of those present at the circuit.
+Ferrari opted to run at both Monza and their own Fiorano Circuit in Maranello, Italy.
+Jordan were also present at Monza, although it was Coulthard for McLaren who set the fastest time at this circuit.
+Sauber and Minardi opted to join Ferrari at Fiorano, whilst the Benetton and Prost teams travelled to Magny-Cours, France, and Barcelona, Spain, respectively, to conduct private testing.